Top 20 US Business Schools

 Article Snippet :forms of business schools, including a school of business, business administration, and management.
 Most of the university business schools consist of

-Article Snippet :1916, Columbia Business School is one of six Ivy League business schools and one of the oldest business schools in the world.
-The school was founded in
+Article Snippet :Library/Bloomberg Center, the school's primary library.
+Harvard Business School is one of six Ivy League business schools.
+The school was established in 1908

 The Association to Advance Collegiate Schools of Business, also known as AACSB International, is an American professional organization.
 It was founded in 1916 to provide accreditation to business schools.